elunna/nerfhack-changelog/README.md

 * Increase the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)
+* Magic lamps are more rare, wax candles are more common.
 * Using eroded unlocking tools also has a chance to break.
 * Playing eroded musical instruments can break the instrument or fail to play.
 * Applying rusty stethoscope is much less effective.